ZezeAli/AVC-Team-3/README.md

 Progress Report due at end of week

-(Outline copied from our team Plan)
+-----(Outline copied from our team Plan)

 Jordyn, Zeze & Thobie: Write Methods section